Anaswar-ash/Currency-prediction-/README.md

 # Currency Prediction Web Application

-This web application predicts the exchange rates for the following currency pairs:
+This web application predicts the exchange rates for various currency pairs using different machine learning models.

-*   GBP/INR
-*   EUR/USD
-*   USD/HKD

 ## Description

-[Provide a more detailed description of your project here.
-What does it do?
-What problem does it solve?]
+This project is a web application that allows users to select a currency pair and a machine learning model to predict future exchange rates.
+The application displays the historical data and the prediction in an interactive chart.

 ## Features

-*   Predicts future exchange rates for GBP, INR, EUR, USD, and HKD.
+*   Predicts future exchange rates for various currency pairs.
+*   Supports multiple machine learning models (LSTM and Linear Regression).
-*   Visualizes historical exchange rate data.
+*   Visualizes historical and predicted exchange rate data in an interactive chart.
-*   [Add more features as needed]
+*   Modern and responsive user interface built with React and Bootstrap.

 ## Supported Currency Pairs